wplandingkit/docs/php-api.md

 ### Getting an existing domain

 You may get an existing domain using the `wplk_get_domain()` function.
 The function will return a [WPLK_Domain](wplk_domain.md) object if the domain is found otherwise it will return `NULL`.
 You can pass this function one of the following:

 1. The domain post ID.
 1. The domain host name. e.g; `mydomain.com`.
 1. A full URL containing the domain host name. e.g; `http://mydomain.com/some/path`.
     - In this case, the host name will be extracted from the URL.
 All other elements of the URL will be ignored.

-**Note:** The most efficient lookup is achieved using the post ID so use that if/when possible.
+The most efficient lookup is achieved using the post ID so use that if/when possible.

 ```php
 // Lookup using the domain post ID.